Sunday, 1 June 2014

 A picture of this building is also given in the above mentioned book.
 Which leaves no room for any doubt that this was a Jain Mandir, dedicated to Shri Atmaramji.

-The year written is Vikrama 1953, corresponds to 1896 AD.
+The year written is Vikrama 1953, which corresponds to 1896 AD.

-Another gentleman, Mr Ravinder Jain, also commented, rather bitterly, about the wrong information.
-He gave the date of completion of this Mandir as 1904.
-All I can say is that the mistake was unintentional and did not mean to disrespect to any religion.
-I also support the idea of this building be preserved and Jains from India or other countries should be allowed to come, visit and pray in this holy place.
-Currently this building is being used as a police station.
-Which is below the dignity of this holy place, sacred to so many people.
+I fully support the idea that this building should be preserved, and that Jains from India and other countries should be allowed to visit and pray in this holy place.
+Currently, the building is being used as a police station, which is not befitting the dignity of a site sacred to so many people.

 Jain Mandir, decicated to Shri Atmaramji.
 (16.03.2011)

-Entrance of the thana (Police Station) from the from GT road.
+Entrance of the thana (Police Station) from the GT road.
 (16.03.2011)

 http://www.panjabdigilib.org/webuser/searches/displayPageContent.jsp?ID=2892&page=1&CategoryID=1&Searched=W3GX

 On the pages 594 and 595, there is an account of Maharaja Ranjit Singh's journey from Qila Sobha Singh to Zafrwal, district Narowal.
-It is mentioned on page 595 that on 5 October, 1838, Maharaja Ranjit Singh reached the village of Jalal and visited the Smadhi of Charat Singh his grandfather.
+It is mentioned on page 595 that on 5 October, 1838, Maharaja Ranjit Singh reached the village of Jalal and visited the Smadhi of Charat Singh, his grandfather.
 However, I could not locate this village.
-Other nearby villages mentioned are Halla, Chakli and Karala, these too I could not find.
+Other nearby villages mentioned are Halla, Chakli, and Karala, these too I could not find.
 I hope some reader will help in locating these villages.

 ---------------------------------------------------------------------------------------------------------------------